 The Great Bay Resource Protection Partnership is a collaboration of conservation organizations in the coastal region that promotes landscape-scale land conservation and stewardship.

-The Great Bay Resource Protection Partnership’s activities are guided by the Land Conservation and Stewardship Goals for Water Quality, Wetland Ecosystems and Significant Habitats, Migratory Bird Populations, Exemplary Natural Communities and Habitats, Working Landscape, Landscape Stewardship and Management, and Recreational and Educational Opportunities (Background and Goals)
+The Great Bay Resource Protection Partnership’s activities are guided by the Land Conservation and Stewardship Goals for Water Quality, Wetland Ecosystems and Significant Habitats, Migratory Bird Populations, Exemplary Natural Communities and Habitats, Working Landscape, Landscape Stewardship and Management, and Recreational and Educational Opportunities (see our Background & Goals).